kodadot/nft-gallery/STYLE_GUIDE.md

 # KodaDot Style Guide v1.0

-As codebases grow in size and complexity, it is necessary to establish and maintain some kind of **style guide which each and every contributor should conform to**.
-While tools like ESLint and Prettier are able to support us in this regard, additional rules are needed to allow us to better communicate with each other.
-Since our community is coming from all around the world, working together in an asynchronous manner, **clear communication** is  of utmost importance.
+As codebases grow in size and complexity, it is necessary to establish and maintain some kind of **style guide to which each contributor should conform**.
+While tools like ESLint and Prettier can support us in this regard, additional rules are needed to allow us to better communicate with each other.
+Since our community is coming from all around the world, working together asynchronously, **clear communication** is of utmost importance.

 The following set of conventions should make it easier for you to understand our code and aid you in making meaningful contributions to the project:

 ## Naming Conventions
 Give your functions, components and files **speaking/self-explanatory names** (e.g. `getCollectionById()`, `KeyboardShortcuts.vue`, `setIdentity.ts`).
-With a few exceptions, code and comments should be written in **english** only.
+With a few exceptions, code and comments should be written in **English** only.

 ### Nuxt/Vue-specific Files
 - **Pages** and **layouts** use **kebab-case** (`series-insight.vue`)